-In 2019, the State of Open Data report included a specific chapter describing the current situation regarding the access to land governance data and outlining the two types of data needed to understand land ownership: cadastres, which record the boundaries (both formal and informal) of land parcels and land registries, which record property rights and interests.
+In 2019, the State of Open Data report included a specific chapter describing the current situation regarding the access to land governance data and outlining the two types of data needed to understand land ownership: cadastres, which record the boundaries (both formal and informal) of land parcels, and land registries, which record property rights and interests.

 In 2019, with the support of Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and in collaboration with Cadasta Foundation, the Land Portal Foundation's online dialogue on open data, anti-corruption and land resulted in a draft framework of datasets relevant to land governance.

 In early 2020, The Land Portal Foundation and the Open Data Charter (ODC) partnered to identify key core data types that should be considered for an effective land governance framework and held an online workshop to discuss key data and key open data use-cases for land governance.

-In January 2021, GIZ, with the support of the German Federal Government, a study was released on The Role of Open Data in Fighting Land Corruption: Evidence, Opportunities and Challenges and a webinar and data story were published on the Land Portal to discuss what it takes for open data to have an impact on land corruption, as well as to arrive at recommendations that can guide practitioners and policy makers.
-This work builds upon the online discussion about Open Data in the Fight Against Corruption organized by the Land Portal Foundation in 2019.
+In January 2021, the German Federal Government funded a study on The Role of Open Data in Fighting Land Corruption: Evidence, Opportunities and Challenges.
+The Land Portal convened a webinar and published an accompanying data story to discuss what it takes for open data to have an impact on land corruption, as well as to arrive at recommendations that can guide practitioners and policy makers.
+This work built upon the aforementioned online discussion from 2019 about Open Data in the Fight Against Corruption.

-Over 2018-2020, the Land Portal Foundation developed a methodology to assess country level land information ecosystems, assessing the availability and accessibility of data on: Land tenure; Land cover, use and management; Land disputes; Human settlements; Land markets and financing; and Land, climate change and environment.
+Simultaneously, over 2018-2020, the Land Portal Foundation developed a methodology to assess country level land information ecosystems, assessing the availability and accessibility of data on: Land tenure; Land cover, use and management; Land disputes; Human settlements; Land markets and financing; and Land, climate change and environment.
 This methodology was applied to develop in-depth 'State of Open Land Information (SOLI)' reports on Kenya, Uganda, South Sudan, Tanzania and South Africa.

-In parallel, the Land Portal Foundation has been engaging with the development of the Global Data Barometer (GDB), a new study backed by the International Development Research Centre and the Open Government Partnership (OGP) (building on the Open Data Barometer) which will provide insight into government data capability, data availability, and data use, across 100+ countries.
+In parallel, the Land Portal Foundation has been engaging with the development of the Global Data Barometer (GDB), a new study backed by the International Development Research Centre and the Open Government Partnership (OGP) (building on the Open Data Barometer), which will provide insight into government data capability, data availability, and data use, across 100+ countries.
 A land module within the GDB will provide a baseline view on the state of open land information worldwide and assess the extent to which countries have the frameworks in place for responsible re-use of data.
 It will also surface potential case studies of land data re-use, and will provide insights to target future in-depth SOLI reports.
 The survey work is taking place between March and June 2021 and the report is due in late 2021.